Frequently Asked Questions

 • Double left-click anywhere on the frequency graph to create an EQ band

-• Double right-click anywhere on the frequency graph to create an Orra Tube saturation band
+• Double right-click to create an Orra Tube saturation band

 • Bands created below 100Hz automatically become low shelves